University Administrative Policies

 6. Return to Work Procedures

 In accordance with the NM Workers' Compensation Act, the University administers a return to work program for all its employees.
-An injured or ill employee will be encouraged to return to work as soon as he or she is released by his or her health care provider.
+An injured or ill employee will be encouraged to return to work as soon as they are released by their health care provider.
 When an injury or illness covered by the Workers' Compensation Program involves any lost time, a medical release from EOHS is required before an employee may return to work.
-If an employee is only able to return to his or her existing job with restrictions on certain job activities, the return to work is encouraged but must be approved by EOHS.
+If an employee is only able to return to their existing job with restrictions on certain job activities, the return to work is encouraged but must be approved by EOHS.
 In such situations, EOHS may ask employees to provide documentation of visits with treating medical providers or consult with the treating medical provider directly.
-The EOHS medical provider will document restrictions on a Return to Work form and instruct the employee to give this form to the supervisor or Human Resources representative., The supervisors should consult with the applicable Human Resources representative and discuss the restrictions on the Return to Work form with the dean, director, or department head who will determine if the restrictions can be accommodated.
+The EOHS medical provider will document restrictions on a Return to Work form and instruct the employee to give this form to the supervisor or Human Resources representative.
+The supervisors should consult with the applicable Human Resources representative and discuss the restrictions on the Return to Work form with the dean, director, or department head who will determine if the restrictions can be accommodated.

 If reasonable accommodations can be made to the essential functions of the job in order to allow an injured or ill employee to return to duty, such accommodations shall be made.
 These accommodations are known as "restricted duty."
 The employee's supervisor should contact the EOHS medical provider if there are questions regarding restrictions.